elephantscale/es-training-new/kafka/Intro-to-Apache-Kafka-outline-4days.md

 * Use cases
 * Solve and end-to-end use case with streaming technologies

-## Audience :
+## Audience:
 Developers, Architects

 ## Skill Level:
 Introductory - Intermediate

-## Duration :
+## Duration:
 Four days

-## Format :
+## Format:
 Lectures and hands on labs.
 (50%   50%)

 ## Prerequisites
-* Recommended : Comfortable with Java programming language and Java development tools (Eclipse, Maven)  -  programming exercises are in Java
+* Recommended: Comfortable with Java programming language and Java development tools (Eclipse, Maven)  -  programming exercises are in Java
-* Nice to have : Comfortable in Linux environment (be able to navigate Linux command line, run commands)
+* Nice to have: Comfortable in Linux environment (be able to navigate Linux command line, run commands)

 ## Lab environment
-* Zero Install : There is no need to install Kafka software on students' machines!
+* Zero Install: There is no need to install Kafka software on students' machines!
 * A lab environment in the cloud will be provided for students.

 ### Students will need the following